 - Hold a similar license in another state.

-The examination consists of two parts.
-The first is a multiple-choice written format.
-The second part involves specimen identification.
-A score of 70 percent is considered passing for each part.
-Failure on either part may require reexamination on both parts.
-However, TDA commonly allows individuals who pass the first part and fail the second part to only be required to retake the second part.
-Test results are made available on the same day at the testing site, and an examinee who has a passing score can apply for a license immediately.
+A score of 70 percent is considered passing for the exam.
+Failure will require reexamination.
+Test results are usually made available on the same day, and an examinee who has a passing score can apply for a license immediately.

-Payment is not accepted on site at the testing locations.
 It is recommended that applicants order the study materials to help prepare them for the exam.
-Individuals planning to take the exams may find the application here: Application to take the Licensing Exam
+Individuals planning to take the exams may find the application here: Application to take the Licensing Exam (PDF).

 - Certified in respective category AND